dlcNine/sandbox/README.md

 # sandbox
-A CSS framework built around floated elements, and relative units.
+A responsive CSS framework centered around floated elements, the position property, and relative units (rem and em).
+It's entirely JavaScript agnostic, so you can implement your JS, your way!

+Documentation coming soon.